Nonisothermal global-pressure exactness in fractured multiphase flow with aperture feedback: Numerical verification and diagnostic validation

 The fixed-aperture fractured benchmark is summarized in Fig.~\ref{fig:benchmarkB_all}, which collects the defect history, mean temperatures, final temperature profiles, final saturation profiles, and the reduced geometry and boundary conditions.

+The final-profile and time-series diagnostics are summarized in Table~\ref{tab:benchmarkB_summary}.
+All quantities in Table~\ref{tab:benchmarkB_summary} are nondimensional reduced parameters unless otherwise stated.

 The dominant contribution to the loss of exactness is mixed rather than saturation-sector.
-Figure~\ref{fig:benchmarkB_all}(a) shows that the matrix saturation-sector defect remains negligible, while the fracture saturation-sector defect stays much smaller than the corresponding mixed defect.
-The mixed defect remains clearly nonzero in both continua and is slightly larger in the fracture.
+Figure~\ref{fig:benchmarkB_all}(a) shows that the saturation-sector defect remains negligible, while the mixed defect remains finite in both continua.
+The time-series diagnostics give \(\max\mathcal D_{sT}^f=0.1845\) and \(\max\mathcal D_{sT}^m=0.1840\), whereas the saturation-sector defect remains zero.
+Benchmark~B therefore realizes dynamically the same structure isolated in A2: an isothermal slice-wise test would indicate exactness, but the full nonisothermal state-domain diagnostic detects mixed nonexactness.

 The thermal plots explain that separation.
 Figure~\ref{fig:benchmarkB_all}(b) shows that the fracture temperature departs from the initial state more rapidly than the matrix temperature.
 The final temperature profiles in Fig.~\ref{fig:benchmarkB_all}(c) show the same contrast spatially: the fracture undergoes the stronger thermal excursion, whereas the matrix profile remains smoother and less perturbed.